openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

-No matching Ability was found during implicit startup.
+No matching ability is found for implicit startup.

 **Resolution Steps**